 Neck pain is an unpleasant sensory and emotional experience associated with actual or potential tissue damage in the cervical region, extending from the superior nuchal line to the scapular spine [1].
-It is recognized as one inflammation or dysfunction of the facet joints.
-Notably, neck pain affects approximately 30% of the population and ranks as the fourth leading cause of disability worldwide [3].
+It is recognized as one of the 36 major musculoskeletal disorders contributing significantly to global disability.
+The condition has a high lifetime prevalence, affecting approximately 80% of individuals at some point in their lives [2].

 Mechanical neck pain, also referred to as non-specific neck pain, is typically characterized by symptoms that are not attributed to severe underlying cervical conditions such as cancer, trauma, or radiculopathy.
 In such cases, the likelihood of significant tissue damage is minimal.
-A common contributor to mechanical neck pain is
+A common contributor to mechanical neck pain is inflammation or dysfunction of the facet joints.
+Notably, neck pain affects approximately 30% of the population and ranks as the fourth leading cause of disability worldwide [3].

-^{}Corresponding author: Alka Pawalia; Assistant Professor, Department of Physiotherapy, Guru Jambheshwar University of Science and Technology, Hisar, India, E-mail: alkapawalia@gmail.com; Tel: 009468349944; ORCID: 0000-0002-5736-832X
+\Corresponding author: Alka Pawalia; Assistant Professor, Department of Physiotherapy, Guru Jambheshwar University of Science and Technology, Hisar, India, E-mail: alkapawalia@gmail.com; ORCID: 0000-0002-5736-832X